 Our motivations behind Chocho?
-As deforestation is severely affecting the Amazon rainforest and one of the primary causes of deforestation is protein production primarily from Cattle and soybeans (Cite).
+As deforestation is severely affecting the Amazon Rainforest and one of the primary causes of deforestation is protein production primarily from Cattle and soybeans (Cite).
 Moving protein to somewhere sustainable where the output weight.
-This is a reason why we have partnered up with the Rainforest Alliance to be the first Chocho plantation certified by the Rainforest Alliance.
-As we have a long history farming in Ecuador and at the bottom of the Andes (Provide link to Cacao) from the Andes, our goal is to make a significant impact on the families and communities that are very isolated and have extreme poverty.
+This is a reason why we have partnered up with the Rainforest Alliance to be the first Chocho farm certified by the Rainforest Alliance.
+As we have a long history farming in Ecuador and at the bottom of the Andes, our goal is to make a significant impact on the families and communities that are very isolated and have extreme poverty.
 We find Chocho as a tool and opportunity for them to be able to grow this magnificent crop and provide for their families.
 We at Mikuna have contracted over 100 small farming families to work with us and give us Chocho by the end of the year.
 We are happy to be vessels of this journey and bring you one step closer to higher nutrition and have the opportunity by choosing Chocho you are doing the most good for your body and the planet.

 Leucine supports the repair of muscle tissue, skin, and bones, while lysine helps in building collagen and guarantees adequate calcium absorption.
 Valine is essential for the muscular metabolism and encourages mental vigor (Ha and Zemel, 2003).
-Chochos are a low glycemic index food (low GI), which is also linked to improvement in blood glucose (2).
+Chocho is a low glycemic index food (low GI), which is also linked to improvement in blood glucose (2).
 The shell of chocho is high in fiber and its predominant mineral is Calcium (Ca) with one serving of chocho having as much calcium as a glass of milk.